Summer Programs 2026

 **Students may register for up to two enrichment classes if the schedule allows.

-The camp begins with an orientation session, including a play-in and ice-cream social.
+The camp begins in the morning with an orientation session, including a play-in.

 Noon Hour Concerts & Activities!